 Today, she wants to commemorate how women can be powerful together and turn the world into a better, more beautiful, and just place to live.

 Ligia wants to show that it is possible to transform horror into beauty, and that it is possible to be both tough and delicate at the same time in the way that only women can.

-Her drawings show women of all kinds, but they are always strong, beautiful, powerful, and ready to face the world with humor and resolve.
+Her drawings show women of all kinds, ages and ethnicities, but they are always strong, beautiful, powerful, and ready to face the world with humor and resolve.